gwilliams-lab/annotationpipeline/README.md

 -----------

 **PULLING REPO INSTRUCTIONS**
 1) Pull from the main branch as well as from the dropdown "development" branch to ensure proper cloning of the Charsiu code.
-If this doesn't work, the following command can be run in the terminal:
+Alternatively, the following command can be run in the terminal:

            git clone  https://github.com/lingjzhu/charsiu
            cd charsiu